kno2502/amazon-associates-link-builder/readme.txt

 == Changelog ==

+= 1.4.2 - March 30, 2017 =
+* Changes to ensure minimum PHP version requirements are met before plugin activation.
+* Fix: Amazon search text box and button not showing for editors like Site Origin Page Builder and Advanced Custom Fields.

 = 1.4.1 - February 23, 2017 =
 * Updated error messages to provide more detailed information on how to troubleshoot errors
 * Fix: Amazon search button not working in text mode.